What Is The IRS Form 3520?

 In essence, the failure to timely file a complete and correct Form 3520 is a penalizable act/omission unless the taxpayer had reasonable cause for his noncompliance.

-Failure to File Form 3520: Was It Negligence (Non-Willful) or Reasonable Cause?
+Failure To File Form 3520: Was It Negligence (Non-Willful) Or Reasonable Cause?

 If you filed a late, incomplete, incorrect Form 3520 – or didn’t file one at all – you face significant penalties.
 A reasonable cause argument can help you avoid those penalties – but that argument is best written by a Form 3520 expert tax attorney who has gathered relevant facts, analyzed the error, and can make a winning argument to the IRS.